 Educational Background: Ph.D.
 University of Chicago

-Brent Utter, Assistant professor
+Brent Utter, Associate professor and assistant head

 utterb@lafayette.edu